OsramAutomotive/test-analysis/README.md

 ```

 ## Current Limits
 For each lighting project current limits are established for the various temperature/mode/voltage conditions.
 These limits can be used for any particular environmental test.
 These limits are stored in an excel file and pulled by the program into a simple dictionary.
-Limits are excellent for comparing the measured currents to an expected/acceptable range.
-They also help recognize subtle failures.
+Limits are excellent for comparing the measured currents to an expected or acceptable range.
+They also aid in recognizing subtle failures.

+Not all LEDs are created equal.
+Some LEDs are more efficient than others (lower current will produce same light output) and so LEDs are allocated into different bins.
+LED binning is accounted for in the limits files so that different current limits can be used for samples of the same module type but different LED bin.

 ## Analysis